Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 - static ip addresses
 - accelerator
 - DNS name
-  - assign each accelerator a default DNS a4542121adsf.awsglobalaccelerator.com
+  - assign each accelerator a default DNS a4542121.awsglobalaccelerator.com
   - points to the static ip addresses
 - network zone
-  - isolated unit, availavility zone
+  - isolated unit, availability zone
 - listener
   - ports
   - protocol
   - processes inbound connection form clients to global accelerator
 - endpoint group
   - associated with region
-  - one or more endpint in the region
+  - one or more endpoint in the region
-  - increa/reduce the percentage of traffic that would be otherwise directed to and endoint group - traffic dial
+  - increase/reduce the percentage of traffic that would be otherwise directed to and endpoint group - traffic dial
-  - blue/green testin
+  - blue/green testing
 - endpoint
   - NLB
   - ALB
   - EC2 instances
   - EIP
   - weighted endpoints

+## **VPC endpoint**

+---

+> privately connect your VPC to supported AWS services and VPC endpoint services powered by private link

+- doesn't require
+  - IGW
+  - NAT devices
+  - VPC connection
+  - Direct connect
+- connect an ENI to a EC2 to be able to communicate to other AWS services without needing to transfers the internet
+- traffic doesn't leave the amazon network

+### Interface endpoints

+- ENI with a private IP that serves as an entry point for traffic destined to a supported service
+- services
+  - API GW
+  - CFN
+  - cloudwatch

+### Gateway endpoints

+- services
+  - S3
+  - Dynamo